top of page

 Session 3b:

-In this gamified, hands-on workshop, participants take on the roles of key stakeholders working to design an integrated rural mobility network for a fictional region.
 Each round table becomes a local taskforce, tasked with solving access challenges, coordinating multiple transport modes, and deciding where and how to deploy mobility hubs as interchange points.

 Armed with maps and role cards, players will need to negotiate priorities, balance trade-offs, and find creative solutions to support rural connectivity, accessibility, and decarbonisation goals.